 (e) security doors of a prescribed kind;

-(f) closed circuit television equipment for security purposes; or
+(f) closed circuit television equipment for security purposes;

 (g) any other prescribed equipment or device.

 (2) The definition in subsection (1) does not include a person who installs, maintains or repairs any equipment or device in a vehicle, vessel, aircraft or other means of conveyance.